operator-framework/operator-sdk/website/content/en/docs/scorecard/kuttl-tests.md

 2. `bundle/tests/scorecard/config.yaml` - Configuration yaml to define and run scorecard tests.
 3. `tests/kuttl` - Contains tests written for kuttl to execute
 4. `tests/kuttl/kuttl-test.yaml` - Contains the kuttl configuration
-5. `tests/kuttl/list-pods` - Contains a kuttl test suite
+5. `tests/kuttl/list-pods` - Contains a kuttl test case
+6. `tests/kuttl/list-other` - Contains another kuttl test case

+When the kuttl binary is executed, it will process all the test cases under the scorecard/kuttl directory within the bundle contents.

 ### kuttl Configuration file: